-These paleo almond flour brownies are your new best friend.
-They’re easy, fudgey yet cakey and SO DELICIOUS.
-You’d have no idea they’re grain free, dairy free, and refined sugar free!
-Let’s get baking.
+These healthy paleo almond flour brownies are your new favorite dessert.
+They’re easy, fudgy and so delicious.
+You’d have no idea they’re grain free, dairy free and refined sugar free!

-I personally don’t like brownies that are super fudgey.
-I like them somewhere between fudgey and cakey, and that’s exactly what these almond flour brownies are.
+I personally don’t like brownies that are too fudgy and gooey in the middle.
+Anyone else?!
+I like them somewhere between fudgey and cakey, and that’s exactly what these almond flour brownies are!

 Transfer to an 8×8 pan lined with parchment paper or greased with oil.
 A 9×9 pan will also work, but the brownies will be spread pretty thin and will therefore be thin when they bake.

 Bake for 22-28 minutes (will depend on your oven) or until a toothpick comes out clean.